Camper Arrival-First Day at Waldemar

 1. All boxes of any size will be verified upon delivvery.
 If a package is delivered to camp and is not exempt, *as noted below, it will be returned to the sender.

 2. In case of a special situation or need, please contact George Anne or Robin.

 The only mailed packages allowed will be birthday package and a first year camper packaged with the designated sticker.
 All campers may receive only one pre-ordered packaged from the Camp Store.
 Please inform families and friends of this policy.

-Waldemar campers do not leave the camp grounds until camp is over, unless they have a doctor's appointment.
+Waldemar campers do not leave the camp grounds until camp is over, unless they have a doctor's appointment and always accompanied by a Waldemar staff member.
 Any intention of her being picked up during the camp session needs to be approved by the director.

 Waldemar campers do not leave the camp grounds except for camp sponsored trips.
 This means that parents do not take campers out of camp when they are here for the closing activities.
 Campers earn points for days in camp which contribute to earning their All-Star medal and tribal plaque points.
 Choosing to leave camp before the conclusion of the Final Program will result in loss of her All Star.
 Leaving is up to the discretion of the directors.

 Any camper missing* more than:

 *If your daughter must miss anytime at camp, it is imperative that you send us something in writing to Robin and George Anne BEFORE her camp term arrival, advising us of the dates that she will be gone.

 3 days (72 hours) of camp will not be eligible for tribal office and possibly war canoe.

 4 days (96 hours), she will not have earned her All-Star and her record card points.